rasyosef/splade-index/README.md

 The tests were conducted using **`100,231`** documents and **`5,000`** queries from the [sentence-transformers/natural-questions](https://huggingface.co/datasets/sentence-transformers/natural-questions) dataset, and an NVIDIA Tesla T4 16GB GPU on Google Colab.

 ## Acknowledgement
-`splade-index` was built on top of the [bm25s](https://github.com/xhluca/bm25s) library, and makes use of it's excellent inverted index impementation, originally used by `bm25s` for many variants of the BM25 ranking algorithm.
+`splade-index` was built on top of the [bm25s](https://github.com/xhluca/bm25s) library, and makes use of its excellent inverted index impementation, originally used by `bm25s` for its many variants of the BM25 ranking algorithm.

 ## Citation